Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

 ###### **Last update:*** January 2020

 #### Overview:
+Computing high-quality control policies in sequential decision making problems is an important task across several application domains.
+Markov decision processes (MDPs) provide a powerful framework to find optimal policies in such problems but are often intractable to solve exactly due to known curses of dimensionality.
+Value function approximation (VFA) is a popular method in approximate dynamic programming (ADP) and reinforcement learning (RL) to manage high-dimensional MDPs.

+Approximate linear programming is a known ADP/RL approach for computing VFAs that has been applied to a wide variety of domains, including operations research, reinforcement learning, and artificial intelligence.
+VFAs in an approximate linear program (ALP) are represented as a linear combination of functions, referred to as basis functions, defined on the MDP state space.
+Solving ALP thus provides the (linear combination) weights associated with basis functions defining a VFA, which can be used to compute **control policy** and **its optimality gap**.

-This repository provides an implementation of self-guided approximate linear programs, which is an algorithm developed in [1] for solving Markov decision processes (MDPs) with continuous state and action spaces.
-This algorithm computes value function approximations (VFAs), control policies, and optimality gaps for a given MDP using a novel variant of the approximate linear programming (ALP; [2]) approach to MDPs.
-In a standard implementation of ALPs, a user should specify basis functions (features) defining a VFA, that typically requires domain knowledge specific to applications.
-Basis function selection is a potential bottleneck when using ALPs.
-Self-guided approximate linear programs sidestep the need for basis function selection in ALPs by embedding random basis functions [1] in a sequence of ALPs with increasing numbers of basis functions.
+This repository provides an implementation of self-guided approximate linear programs, which is an algorithm developed in [1] for solving MDPs with continuous state and action spaces.
+This algorithm computes VFAs, control policies, and optimality gaps for a given MDP using a novel variant of the ALPs.
+In a standard implementation of ALP, a user should specify basis functions (features) defining a VFA, that typically requires domain knowledge specific to applications.
+Basis function selection is a potential bottleneck when using ALP.
+Self-guided approximate linear programs sidestep the need for such basis function selection in ALP by embedding random basis functions [3] in a sequence of ALPs with increasing numbers of basis functions.
 Therefore, self-guided approximate linear programs is an application-agnostic approach for solving high-dimensional MDPs that bypasses the potential need for basis function selection by an inexpensive sampling of random basis functions.

+In this code, we apply self-guided approximate linear programs to two challenging applications.
+The first one is a variant of the perishable inventory control (PIC) problem considered in [Karaesmen et al. (2011)], which gives rise to a challenging discounted cost infinite-horizon MDP.
+The second application we consider relates to generalized joint replenishment (GJR), which [Adelman and Klabjan (2012)] model as an averaged-cost infinite horizon semi-MDP and approximately solve using an ALP with basis functions generated in a dynamic manner exploiting problem-specific structure.
+We implemented this approach in this repository.

-##### **Related topics:**
+#### **Related topics:**
   * Approximate dynamic programming,
   * Approximate linear programming,
   * Reinforcement learning,
   * Random Fourier features,
   * Inventory management

-### Introduction
-Computing high-quality control policies in sequential decision making problems is an important task across several application domains.
-Markov decision processes (MDPs) provide a powerful framework to find optimal policies in such problems but are often intractable to solve exactly due to known curses of dimensionality.
-Value function approximation (VFA) is a popular method in approximate dynamic programming (ADP) and reinforcement learning (RL) to manage high-dimensional MDPs.

-Approximate linear programming is a known ADP/RL approach for computing VFAs that has been applied to a wide variety of domains, including operations research, reinforcement learning, and artificial intelligence.
-VFAs in an approximate linear program (ALP) are represented as a linear combination of functions, referred to as basis functions, defined on the MDP state space.
-Solving ALP thus provides the (linear combination) weights associated with basis functions defining a VFA, which can be used to compute **control policy** and **its optimality gap**.

-In a standard impelementation of ALP, a user specifies the choice of basis functions, which can ponteitally reuire domeain knowledge specific to application.
-This choice affect ALP policies perfromance and nessciates modifying basis functinos if ALP policy is poor.

-Self-guided Approximate Linear Programs (ALPs) is an